MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 3. **Decide if retraining with the collected data is warranted**

 There are many reasons you may experience data drift, ranging from a sensor issue, seasonality, change in user behavior as well as data quality issues related to the data source.
-In some cases model retraining is not required so it is recommended that the cause of the data drift is investigated and understood before the model is retrained.
+In some cases model retraining is not required so it's recommended that the cause of the data drift is investigated and understood before the model is retrained.

 4. **Retraining the model**

 As model training should already be automated, this step is about triggering the existing training step.
-This could be for example when Data Drift has been detected (and it is not related to a data issue) or when a Data Engineer has published a new version of a dataset.
+This could be for example when Data Drift has been detected (and it's not related to a data issue) or when a data engineer has published a new version of a dataset.

 Depending on the use case, these steps can be fully automated or supervised by a human.
 Some use cases, such as product recommendations might be running fully autonomous in the future, while other others (e.g. finance) require a human in the loop to approved newly trained models, given metrics about model fairness, transparency, etc.